 Additionally, it is trivial to add identical file system path completion to your own custom commands.
-Suppose you have defined a custom command foo by implementing the do_foo method.
+Suppose you have defined a custom command foo by implementing the do\foo method.
 To enable path completion for the foo command, then add a line of code similar to the following to your class which inherits from cmd2.Cmd:

-''' Make sure you have an "import functools" somewhere at the top complete_foo = functools.partial(path_complete) '''
+'''

+complete_foo = self.path_complete

+'''

-This will effectively define the complete_foo readline completer method in your class and make it utilize the same path completion logic as the built-in commands.
+This will effectively define the complete\foo readline completer method in your class and make it utilize the same path completion logic as the built-in commands.

 The built-in logic allows for a few more advanced path completion capabilities, such as cases where you only want to match directories.
-Suppose you have a custom command bar implemented by the do_bar method.
+Suppose you have a custom command bar implemented by the do\bar method.
 You can enable path completion of directories only for this command by adding a line of code similar to the following to your class which inherits from cmd2.Cmd:

-'''

-Make sure you have an "import functools" somewhere at the top complete_bar = functools.partial(path_complete, dir_only=True)
+''' Make sure you have an "import functools" somewhere at the top complete_bar = functools.partialmethod(cmd2.Cmd.path_complete, dir_only=True)

-'''